javieralia/JKMetrics/README.md

 # HowTo.
 1. Configure the config.txt file.
 Important: You have only to specify the values.
 2. Download the last version of Python.
 3. Execute from a command window.
-If the MetricsAgileDay.py script is at a specific path, you have to indicate after python.exe: python.exe MetricsAgileDay.py.
+If the MetricsAgileDay.py script is at a specific path, you have to indicate the path after python.exe: python.exe MetricsAgileDay.py.